stemanfredi/free-pdf-converter/README.md

 ### Adding the .exe File

-1. Place your `pdf-converter.exe` file in the `assets/` folder
+1. Place your `FreePDFConverter.exe` file in the `assets/` folder
-2. Update the download buttons in both HTML files to link to `assets/pdf-converter.exe`
+2. The download buttons are already configured to link to `assets/FreePDFConverter.exe`
-3. Update file size and version information in `download.html`
+3. Update file size and version information in `download.html` if needed

 ### Updating Content